 It would have been nice (and more profitable) to see Nicholas Cage go “John Wick” on the people who stole his pig.
 Unfortunately, this is the Indie alternative.
 Instead, Rob is pleasant to the thieves and shows them he is deserving of his pig.
 A novel concept, but it is not very fulfilling.

 This film is slow, but it is direct at what it intends to do.
-Nicholas Cage says no frivolous words; when he speaks his few words, things change.
+Nicholas Cage says no frivolous words; but, when he speaks his few words, things change.
 Pig has drama and tension building throughout and much anticipation, but Pig is not cathartic; the drama Pig goes nowhere.
 A typical Independent movie let down ending.